We've been waiting for you...

 - Nice Job Breaking It, Hero!: Double subverted.
 When Mr. Furley falls in love with a woman under the pretense of being a Mock Millionaire, the heros implement a Zany Scheme to break them up before she finds out he doesn't really own the building.
 After Mr. Furley becomes incredibly depressed by the breakup, the trio regrets interferring with his relationship and Jack convinces her to reconnect with Mr. Furley.
 But when Larry discovers the woman is a real estate tycoon who intends to purchase the building and evict the residents, they concoct another Zany Scheme to break them up again.

-- No Ending: One episode featured Mr. Furley secretly taking in a cat, which a little girl lost that the roommates have been trying to help find for her.
+- One episode featured Mr. Furley secretly taking in a cat, which a little girl lost that the roommates have been trying to help find for her.
 At the end of the episode all that happens is the girl sees Mr Furley holding the cat, and then cue credits.

 - When this episode plays in syndication, The Tag is cut for time.
 In it, the building inspector appears and sees the three kittens the roommates have collected.
 Mr. Furley says he is taking them straight to the pound, and the building inspector, aghast, takes the three kittens home with him.
 The little girl says she'll try raising goldfish instead, and leaves.
 But we never do find out what happened with the original kitten.
 It's never spoken of again in the series.